cateseale/mapaction-rds/README.md

 ## geofabrik_to_mapaction.py

 This script unzips and renames Geofabrik downloads to Mapaction filenames and folder structure.
+Adapted from original Windows scirpt by Tom Hughes.

 Download data from: https://download.geofabrik.de/index.html